October 3, 2019

 At an absolute minimum, inflation is real.
 Every year, that dollar you earned last year is worth 2-4% less than it was.
-That means if you’re not raising your prices regularly, you’re going backwards.
-More than that though, every year, you’ve gained hard-earned experience and experience breeds compensation.
+That means if you’re not raising your prices regularly, you’re going backward.
+More than that though, every year, you’ve gained hard-earned experience, and experience breeds compensation.

 9. Take Social Media Seriously

-Next, you need to actively be putting your work out there.
+With your social media, you need to actively be putting your work out there.
 That means taking before and after pictures of just about every service you do.
-Pick the hightlights and get them out there for the world to see.
-Have good lighting, find a decent background and use the best camera you can.
+Pick the highlights and get them out there for the world to see.
+Have good lighting, find a decent background, and use the best camera you can.